MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-add-on-apps.md

 Objective: Setting up a Dynamics 365 Business Central Development Environment New video that needs to be created -->

 Add-on apps are created using the AL language in Visual Studio Code, which needs to be installed locally or on a Virtual Machine.
 The source-code for your add-on app is file based, and we recommend that you setup a repository in a source code management system like GitHub.
+For more information on getting started with AL, see [Development in AL](https://docs.microsoft.com/da-dk/dynamics-nav/developer/devenv-dev-overview).

 <!--
 To ease the development phase of Add-on aps we have created a video series to help you each step of the way.
 Learn more by consuming the content in the below video series: